tengle1080/wpinstagram/readme.txt

 5. Change title of widget to what ever You like.

 == Changelog ==

+= 0.1.3 =
+* javascript now only loads if widget is activated

+= 0.1.2 =
+* some changes to plugin info

 = 0.1.1 =
 * Initial upload to WordPress plugin directory